Becoming a Grant Writer

 If you have questions about grant writing as a career, reach out via my blog’s secure contact form.
 I often visit by phone or video conference call, or sometimes an email response will do.
 If you share your city of residence with me, I will most likely provide links to reputable potential grant writing classes in your area, and providers.
 With many years of experience, I have a good handle on the better quality support organizations.

 Best wishes, and please do pursue a career in nonprofit grant writing.
 Our field needs more qualified help!
 And always remember that having solid office skills and even the most basic secretarial experiences can be very helpful to snagging your first a job in grant writing.

-Photographs illustrating this article are from Adobe Spark.
+Photographs illustrating this article are from Adobe Creative Cloud.